MagicalDrizzle/planet-generator/README.md

 - `planet.c`: Torben's original code.
 Current version: September 2023.
 - `planet_mod.c`: The modified code.

-`clang` and `msvc` has dropped support for old-style declarations.
-As of now only `gcc` is able to compile the program.
+`msvc` seems to have dropped support for old-style declarations.
+As of now only `gcc` and `clang` is able to compile the program.
 More info: https://topps.diku.dk/torbenm/thread.msp?topic=692986545
 How I usually compile the program: `gcc -O2 -lm planet.c -o planet.exe && strip planet.exe`